mumdark/PoreMind/README.md

 ## Citation & License

-- If you use this tool in your research, publication, or other public work, please cite this repository and specify the exact version or commit used.
+- If you use this tool in your research, publication, or other public work, we welcome citation of this repository together with the exact version or commit used.
 - Commercial use is not permitted without prior written permission from the copyright holder.

 ## contact